Definition of Tautology

 The importance of tautology cannot be denied in modern literary writing.
 Today, however, writers try to avoid using tautological words and phrases to avoid monotony and repetition.
-It has almost become a norm to present short and to-the-point language instead of repetitious and redundant piece.
+It has almost become a norm to present short and to-the-point language instead of repetitious and redundant phrases.

-Despite it being counted as a major style error, several writers commonly use tautology as a powerful tool to emphasize a particular idea or draw their readers’ attention to a certain aspect of life.
+Despite it being counted as a major style error, several writers commonly use tautology as a powerful tool to emphasize a particular idea, or to draw their readers’ attention to a certain aspect of life.
 But it is not always taken as a quality of poor grammar; rather it has been taken as a specific rhetorical device.